Doug McKay

 Alvin Douglas McKay (May 28, 1929 – May 11, 2020) was a Canadian professional ice hockey player.
-He played one playoff game in the National Hockey League with the Detroit Red Wings during the 1950 Stanley Cup Finals, helping Detroit win the Stanley Cup, though his name did not appear on the Cup.
+He played one playoff game in the National Hockey League with the Detroit Red Wings during the 1950 Stanley Cup Final, helping Detroit win the Stanley Cup, though his name did not appear on the Cup.
 The rest of his career, which lasted from 1947 to 1957, was spent in various minor leagues.
 He also won the Calder Cup with the Indianapolis Capitals of the American Hockey League in 1950, along with teammate Gordon Haidy.
-McKay and Chris Hayes are the only NHL players to play their only game in the Stanley Cup Finals.
+McKay and Chris Hayes are the only NHL players to play their only game in the Stanley Cup Final.
 McKay died in May 2020 at the age of 90.